 - not being able to get married or enter into a civil partnership as planned

-Although all of these problems have been caused by Covid-19 and they are beyond your control there are, unfortunately, no government concessions that mean you will qualify for home fee status or student finance.
+While such delays have been caused by Covid-19 and they are beyond your control there are, unfortunately, no government concessions on eligibility deadlines for home fee status or student finance.

 Please note that UKCISA does not decide who is a home fee payer or who is entitled to student finance.